padogrid/bundle-hazelcast-3n4n5-docker-debezium_hive_kafka/README.md

 ### 3. Ingest mock data into the `nw.customers` and `nw.orders` tables in MySQL

-:exclamation: Make sure to use the group-factory-**er**.properties file.
+❗️ Make sure to use the group-factory-**er**.properties file.
 This file creates entitiy relationships which we need for joining tables later.

 ```bash
 cd_app perf_test_hive/bin_sh